What is autism?

 - interacts with others in a social situation

 - experiences the world around them.

 What is Asperger's syndrome?

-People with Asperger's syndrome may experience challenges such as specific learning difficulties, anxiety or other conditions.
-However, people with Asperger's syndrome will not have a learning disability, as they will have an average or above average intelligence.
+People with Asperger's syndrome will not usually have a learning disability, however they may experience challenges such as specific learning difficulties, anxiety or other conditions.

 What is Pathological Demand Avoidance (PDA)?

-Pathological Demand Avoidance (PDA) is a form of autism which may also affect they way a person communicates and relates to other people.
+Pathological Demand Avoidance (PDA) is a form of autism which may also affect the way a person communicates and relates to other people.